Full-rank Valuations and Toric Initial Ideals: Appendix for

 The \textit{equivalence class} of a plabic graph $\mathcal G$ is defined as the set of all plabic graphs that can be obtained from $\mathcal G$ by applying (M1)-(M3).
 If in the equivalence class there is no graph to which (R) can be applied, we say $\mathcal G$ is \textit{reduced}.
 From now on we only consider reduced plabic graphs.

-\begin{definition} Let $\mathcal G$ be a reduced plabic graph with boundary vertices $v_1,\dots, v_n$ labelled in a counterclockwise order.
+\begin{definition} Let $\mathcal G$ be a reduced plabic graph with boundary vertices $v_1,\dots, v_n$ labelled in a clockwise order.
 We define the \textit{trip permutation} $\pi_{\mathcal G}$ as follows.
 We start at a boundary vertex $v_i$ and form a path along the edges of $\mathcal G$ by turning maximally right at an internal black vertex and maximally left at an internal white vertex.
 We end up at a boundary vertex $v_{\pi(i)}$ and define $\pi_{\mathcal G}=[\pi(1),\dots,\pi(n)]\in S_n$. \end{definition}

 It is a fact that plabic graphs in one equivalence class have the same trip permutation.
 Further, it was proven by Postnikov in \cite[Theorem 13.4]{Pos06} that plabic graphs with the same trip permutation are connected by moves (M1)-(M3) and are therefore equivalent.
 Let $\pi_{n-k,n}=(k+1,k+2,\dots,n,1,2,\dots,k)$.
 From now on we focus on plabic graphs $\mathcal G$ with trip permutation $\pi_{\mathcal G}=\pi_{n-k,n}$.
 Each path $v_i$ to $v_{\pi_{n-k,n}(i)}$ defined above, divides the disk into two regions.
 We label every face in the region to the left of the path by $i$.
 After repeating this for every $1\le i\le n$, all faces have a labelling by an $k$-element subset of $[n]$.
-We denote by $\mathcal{P_G}$ the set of all such subsets for a fixed plabic graph $\mathcal G$.
+Every such $k$-element subset defines a Young diagram that fits into an $(n-k)\times k$-rectangle of boxes.
+We denote by $\mathcal{P_G}$ the set of all such subsets (resp. their associated Young diagrams) for a fixed plabic graph $\mathcal G$.
+The cardinality of $\mathcal P_{\G}$ is $d+1$.

 A face of a plabic graph is called \emph{internal}, if it does not intersect with the boundary of the disk.
 Other faces are called \emph{boundary faces}.
 Following \cite{RW17} we define an orientation on a plabic graph.
 This is the first step in establishing the \emph{flow model} introduced by Postnikov, which we use to define plabic degrees on the Pl\"ucker coordinates.